Remote Control racing is fun. You might be wondering which RC vehicle to buy for ultimate amusement. The ⅛ or the 1/10 one.

-Comparing 1/8 vs 1/10 scale RC top speed, the “1/8” scale is speedier.
-Due to its features, it runs faster.
+Comparing 1/8 vs 1/10 scale RC top speed, the “1/8” scale is speedier due to its features, it runs faster.
 The scale speed of 110 mph for “1/8″ simply shows better performance.
-It speeds 40 mph faster than 1/10 which is running 70 mph fast.
+It speeds 40 mph faster than 1/10 which is running 70 mph.

-You don’t want to fall behind in the acceleration department, 1/10 has better acceleration.
-But here is a thing, do look into the “top speed” portion. ⅛ performs better in terms of top speed.
+If you don’t want to fall behind in the acceleration department, the 1/10 will make you happier with better acceleration.
+But here is a thing!
+When you look into the “top speed” portion, the ⅛ performs better in terms of top speed.

 The average top speed of an RC car is usually measured at around 35mph.

 However, the top speed variable also depends on the brand of RC cars.
 Some ambitious brands are promoting higher speed.
-The small RC cars can go really fast!
+But, smaller RC cars can go really fast!

 For example, some brands like JLB or Traxxas are offering from 50mph to 100mph.

-The recorded the fastest speed of the two is 110mph and 70mph “scale speed” respectively.
+The recorded top speed of these two are 110mph and 70mph “scale speed” respectively.

 1/8 scale RC car is bigger than 1/10.
 For ⅛, the size is 24 inches long.
 On the other hand, the 1/10 RC is usually 17.5 inches long.
 Some brands can go up to 22 inches.